wp-plugins/msstiger/readme.txt

 * Adding captcha support to all system generated form's.
 * Plugin uses VTiger web service API's to sync with VTiger CRM.
 * Generate unlimited short-code for the contact  and lead form's.
 * Change the position order of the fields from WordPress dashboard itself.
-* Create, Edit, and manage form settings
+* Create, Edit, and manage form settings.
-* Capture contacts directly to VTiger CRM
+* Capture contacts directly to VTiger CRM.
 * Mini widget forms to accommodate within any theme sidebar.
 So no design modification needed.
 * You can sync old registered members to VTiger CRM contacts.

 == Installation ==